tjennings/described/README.md

 These are early days and I would be very happy to have you help expanding the capabilities of described!
 Most importantly, we need more comprehensive workflows and these can be built by anyone, regardless of technical skills, with a bit of patience.
 To contribute fork this repository and send me a pull request with your changes.

+# Caveats

+* Hand-crafted captions will remain far superior to those generated automatically, including this tool.
+Where described shines is generating captions for large fine-tuning data sets.
+Thousands of images or more.
+* This tool is ulimately limited by the capabilities of the model and what the model understands.
+Sometimes you must accept the model is not capable of discerning many kinds of details.
+* Expect several hours to generate 10k captions on a fast GPU, like a 4090.